gruntwork-io/terragrunt/docs/_docs/02_features/engine.md

 ### Parameters

 * `source`: (Required) The source of the plugin.
 Multiple engine approaches are supported, including GitHub repositories, HTTP(S) paths, and local absolute paths.
-* `version`: The version of the engine to download from GitHub releases, if not specified, the latest release is downloaded.
+* `version`: The version of the engine to download from GitHub releases, if not specified, the latest release is always downloaded.
 * `type`: (Optional) Currently, the only supported type is `rpc`.
 * `meta`: (Optional) A block for setting engine-specific metadata.
 This can include various configuration settings required by the engine.